roman-milk/roman-milk.github.io/deconstructing-the-professor.md

  As soon as our leash was off, Keisha pushed me to the ground and quickly went to the closest girl to her.
 I couldn't believe the words out of her mouth, "Could this Nigger dyke please be allowed the privilege of eating your white pussy?"

  I watched dazed as the pretty blonde, without a word, opened her legs and my daughter buried her head between them.
-Report_Story #9